Would you drive 20 minutes out of your way to save $5 on a $15 calculator?

 Would you drive the same distance to save $5 on a $125 leather jacket?

 Thaler describes this irrational decision as an example of mental accounting.
 Mental accounting can be thought of as the home equivalent of financial accounting; both have charts of accounts, closing periods, and investment trade-offs.
-Unfortunately, while there are professional financial accountants, the evidence suggests that we’re not very good when it comes to mental accounting.
+Unfortunately, while there are professional financial accountants, the evidence suggests we’re not very good when it comes to mental accounting.

 People mentally create spending accounts with implied budgets for activities like entertainment, food, travel, and clothing.
 If they feel like they’ve overspent in one category, they will delay needed purchases in that specific category – even though they still spend on other items.
 A Princeton study showed this effect by asking participants to react to the following scenarios: